SwedbankPay/developer.swedbankpay.com/payments/credit/after-payment.md

 ## Options after posting a payment

-{% include payment-resource.md  payment-instrument="creditaccount" %}
+{% include payment-resource.md  payment-instrument="credit" %}

 * *Abort:* It is possible to abort the process if the payment has no successful transactions.
 [See the Abort description here][abort].